LoginRadius/engineering-portal/content/list-csharp/index.md

 ## Read all elements of a list

-To get all the elements of a list we have to loop through the list.
+To get all the elements of a list, we have to loop through the list.
 We can use for or foreach loop to get the elements.
-Below is the code to get all the elements using both the loops and print the values of the elements.
+Below is the code to get all the elements using both the loops and print the element's values.

-1. ### Using foreach loop
+1. ### Using a foreach loop

 ```c#
 foreach (var item in lst)